catalindenis/Shop-Management-system/README.md

 🛒 Shop Management System
 <img width="850" height="434" alt="image" src="https://github.com/user-attachments/assets/98727e27-01a7-4b48-bd4d-e50eb636b815" />

-A web-based Shop Management System developed using PHP and MySQL, designed to help manage products, customers, orders, and inventory efficiently.
+A web-based Shop Management System developed using PHP and MySQL.
 The application runs on a local server environment using XAMPP and provides an organized interface for shop administration.

 🚀 Features